-The HSBC Cash Fund is a unit trust set up in June 2008 following the introduction by the New Zealand Inland Revenue of the Portfolio Investment Entity ("PIE") regime.
-The HSBC Cash Fund is managed by HSBC Investments New Zealand Limited with an independent trustee (New Zealand Guardian Trust) responsible for ensuring that the HSBC Cash Fund is administered in accordance with the trust deed.
-All funds received into the HSBC Cash Fund are placed with the Branch and are included in the Banking Group's financial results as Customer Deposits.
+The HSBC Cash Fund was a unit trust set up in June 2008 following the introduction by the New Zealand Inland Revenue of the Portfolio Investment Entity ("PIE") regime.
+The HSBC Cash Fund was managed by HSBC Investments New Zealand Limited with an independent trustee (New Zealand Guardian Trust) responsible for ensuring that the HSBC Cash Fund was administered in accordance with the trust deed.
+All funds received into the HSBC Cash Fund were placed with the Branch and were included in the Banking Group's financial results as Customer Deposits.
+The HSBC Cash Fund was closed in July 2013.